marktennyson/fastapi-mailman/docs/index.md

     default 25.

 - **MAIL_USERNAME**: Username to use for the SMTP server.
-If empty, Flask-Mailman won’t attempt authentication.
+If empty, Fastapi-Mailman won’t attempt authentication.

     default None.

 - **MAIL_PASSWORD**: Password to use for the SMTP server defined in MAIL_HOST.
 This setting is used in conjunction with MAIL_USERNAME when authenticating to the SMTP server.
-If either of these configs is empty, Flask-Mailman won’t attempt authentication.
+If either of these configs is empty, Fastapi-Mailman won’t attempt authentication.

     default None.